Château Haut-Marbuzet - Saint-Estèphe 2021

 About the wine:

 What complexity and power this wine possesses!
 It plays on many levels, revealing itself at times subtly and at others vigorously.
-Its countless aromatic nuances speak to its subtlety, featuring, among others, hints of Sichuan pepper, peppermint, blueberries, and graphite.
-Rich and full-bodied, the wine features tannins that are certainly angular but in harmony with the tension of the acidic structure.
-A wine that is far from revealing all its secrets, but one that clearly displays its ambitions.
+The countless aromatic nuances speak to its subtlety, with hints of Sichuan pepper, peppermint, blueberries, and graphite, among others.
+Rich and full-bodied, the wine features tannins that are admittedly angular but in harmony with the tension of its acidic structure.
+This is a wine that is far from revealing all its secrets, but one that clearly displays its ambitions.
 2027–2047

 Anthocyanes - Yohan Castaing